ykhwong/neo4j-to-agensgraph/README.md

 ## INTRODUCTION
 Preprocesses the Cypher statements from Neo4j so that they can be used for AgensGraph.
 This can be useful for the migration.

+## REQUIREMENT
+* Neo4j as a source database server
+* AgensGraph as a target database server

 ## SETUP
-The following setup is required on the Neo4j server.
+The following setup is required for the Neo4j server.

 1. Install the APOC library ( https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases ).
 Copy the library(e.g, apoc-3.4.0.2-all.jar) to the plugins directory.